 - Ingredients of concrete are easily available in most of the places.

-- Concrete can be manufactured to desired strength with economy.
+- Concrete can be manufactured to desired strength with an economy.

 - The durability of concrete is very high.